allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 * **Over 200** new servers and **200** new switches bought and installed in DC5

-* **32** kilometres of UTP cable used for structured cabling in DC5
+* **32** kilometres of [UTP cable](https://en.wikipedia.org/wiki/Twisted_pair#Unshielded_twisted_pair_.28UTP.29) used for structured cabling in DC5

 * **8** independent connections to internet providers in DC5

-* **Over 100** infrastructure engineers involved and some a significant number of Allegro Group employees supporting services being in the area of their interest
+* **Over 100** infrastructure engineers involved and a significant number of Allegro Group employees supporting services being in the area of their interest

 ##Achievements

-**Services**
+###Services

-Migrating core Allegro Group sites such as allegro.pl, payu.pl, olx.pl, ceneo.pl, otomoto.pl, otodom.pl without any impact on users.
+Migrating core Allegro Group sites such as [allegro.pl](http://allegro.pl/), [payu.pl](http://www.payu.pl/), [olx.pl](http://olx.pl/), [ceneo.pl](http://www.ceneo.pl/), [otomoto.pl](http://otomoto.pl/), [otodom.pl](http://otodom.pl/) without any impact on users.

-**Core network**
+###Core network

 10Gb as standard in access layer, 80Gb backbone, automation of deployment and bulk changes in configuration, extended link capacity in core layer, support for modern configuration protocols.

 The biggest improvement was building LAN in L3VPN MPLS technology.
-It provides us with flexibility in managing networks of different customers in the new DC as well as possibility of isolating their traffic.
+It provides us with flexibility in managing networks of different internal customers in the new DC as well as possibility of isolating their traffic.
 Integrating networks with bare metal servers and cloud VMs is not a challenge anymore.
 We also standardized network protocols configuration in both DCs.

-**Cloud**
+###Cloud

 There were over 2000 virtual machines used for production and development purposes to be migrated from DC2.
-To provide smooth migration, a new region based on OpenStack Icehouse version was created in DC5.
-SDN (Software-defined networking) solution - OpenContrail was chosen as a network layer for private cloud.
+To provide smooth migration, a new region based on [OpenStack](https://www.openstack.org/) Icehouse version was created in DC5.
+SDN (Software—defined networking) solution — [OpenContrail](http://www.opencontrail.org/) was chosen as a network layer for private cloud.
 There has not been too much such significant implementation of  OpenContrail in Europe.
 We did it to make our private cloud grow.
 Concurrently, physical servers were transported between DCs to migrate VMs, and as a result, costs of purchasing new devices (servers, switches) were reduced.

-**SAN & Storage**
+###SAN & Storage

 There are several improvements in storage & backup area implemented during the migration from DC2 to DC5.
 At present, we use 16 Gbps technology in Storage Area Network (except one small environment basing on 8 Gbps).
 We resigned from one big SAN.
 DC5 includes dedicated